Build a Safer Fleet: Your 2025 Safety Program Guide

 Leveraging this data allows you to make connections regarding any recurring issues with certain drivers or assets.
 Perhaps a few of your vehicles need brake repairs more frequently than others, and you see that one driver is connected to those vehicles.
 You may decide to discuss proper braking techniques with him or her to avoid future issues and improve safe driving habits.

-4. Leverage fleet hardware to maximize visibility
+4. Use fleet hardware to enhance driver safety

 We'll start by saying that it's not micromanaging to rely on hardware like telematics, GPS and dashcams to ensure the safety of your drivers.
 All of these are great resources to help protect your team – both from themselves and from others on the road.